Robust-and-Cheap Framework for Network Resilience: A Novel Mixed-Integer Formulation and Solution Method

-Resilience and robustness are important properties in the reliability and attack-tolerance analysis of networks.
+\ABSTRACT{ Resilience and robustness are important properties in the reliability and attack-tolerance analysis of networks.
 In recent decades, various qualitative and heuristic-based quantitative approaches have made significant contributions in addressing network resilience and robustness.
 However, the lack of exact methods such as mixed-integer programming (MIP) models is sensible in the literature.
 In this paper, we contribute to the literature on the network resilience and robustness for targeted and random attacks and propose a MIP model considering graph-theoretical aspects of networks.
 The proposed MIP model consists of two stages where in the first stage the worst-case attack is identified.
-Then, the second-stage problem maximizes the network resilience under the worst-case attack by adding links considering a link addition financial budget.
-In addition, we propose a solution method that (i) provides a tight relaxation for the MIP formulation by relaxing some of the integrality restrictions, (ii) exploits the structure of the problem and reduces the second-stage problem to a less complex but equivalent problem, and (iii) identifies underlying knapsack constraints and generates lifted cover inequalities (LCI) for such constraints.
-We conclude numerical experiments for randomly-generated networks and then extend our results to power system networks.
-Numerical experiments demonstrate the applicability and computational efficiency of the proposed \textit{robust-and-cheap} framework for network resilience.
+Then, the second stage maximizes the network resilience under the worst-case attack by adding links considering a link addition financial budget.
+In addition, we propose a solution method that (i) provides a tight relaxation for the MIL formulation by relaxing some of the integrality restrictions, (ii) exploits the structure of the problem and reduces the second-stage problem to a less complex but equivalent problem, and (iii) identifies underlying knapsack constraints and generates lifted cover inequalities (LCI) cuts for identified knapsack constraints.
+We conclude numerical experiments for random networks and then extend our results to power system networks.
+Numerical experiments demonstrate the applicability and computational efficiency of the proposed \textit{robust-and-cheap} framework for network resilience. } \KEYWORDS{Network resilience and robustness; Network disruption; Random and targeted attacks; Link addition strategy; Power system resilience}